Understand how Khasra identifies each land parcel, Khata records grouped ownership and Khatauni tracks holdings plus cultivation rights.

 A Khasra number is important in the following ways:

-To access land ownership records dating back to 50 years.
+Provides access to historical land ownership records (up to 50 years).

-To assess asset valuation based on land location, soil quality, and cropping patterns.
+Helps assess asset valuation based on location, soil quality, and cropping patterns.

 Also known as the Khewat number, the Khata number is assigned to the landowners who jointly own a plot of land.
 These numbers provide details about the landowners as well as all their landholdings.
 As it is assigned to the landowners, the Khata number changes if one or all the joint holders of a plot decide to sell it.